The Society of Folk Dance Historians (SFDH)

 When a severe earthquake struck Yugoslavia, the Ensemble immediately arranged to give a benefit concert with all proceeds going to earthquake victims.
 Then, in 1980, the Ensemble had the honor to perform for the athletes at the Winter Olympics Games in Lake Placid.
 The Ensemble toured Yugoslavia in 1979 and again in 1981 at the invitation of the Yugoslav government.

 George conducted frequent tours to the former Yugoslavia especially designed for those interested in folk dance.
-He taught at many folk dance camps, including the New Mexico August camp in 1985.
+He taught at many folk dance camps, including the New Mexico August Camp with Dick Oakes in 1985.

 He retired his dance studio in 1986.
 In 2005, he was awarded the Ellis Island Medal of Honor for enriching American history by incorporating his own heritage.

 George Tomov recorded with his own musical group, the Tomov Folk Orchestra, and produced some fine recordings of Macedonian dance music.

 George passed away on August 5, 2008, in Wayne, New Jersey, surrounded by members of his former New York City dance troupe and Macedonian< friends.
 He is survived by his brother Janko and nephew Bobi in Australia and by niece Violetta in Macedonia.

 This page © 2018 by Ron Houston.

 Please do not copy any part of this page without including this copyright notice.